ssfinney/Honeypot-Analyzer/README.md

 #### Our System

 Our analyzer is a combination of a log parser, a log monitor, and a web application.
 These parts work together to create the analytics for the log information.
 In the next section, we'll discuss the system's components and each of their roles in this project.

+#### Usage

+If you want to simply use our software, ***you can do so without any installation!*** Once the web application is complete and live, you'll be able to log in as a user, upload your logs, and see the magic happen right there.
+We'll keep you posted about developments in this area.

+In the meantime, if you want to host this software on *your* machine, then keep reading.
+We'll walk-through the concepts behind the software, what each piece means, and how to install and run it all.
+It's pretty long, but you can do it.

 ### Breakdown of System Components
 ---